 Markington Hall is situated in the small village of Markington in the beautiful countryside of North Yorkshire.
 Markington Hall and the site it stands on has a long and interesting history.
 Markington or Merchiston (as it was referred to in the Domesday Book) dates back to the Bronze Age and today there are still signs of the Barrows constructed during this time.
 In 1069 there was no Markington Hall but a fortified hunting lodge which was situated in the Forest of Knaresborough.
 This was later ransacked and burnt to the ground.
 The first hall was built around 1285-1309.
 In 1309 Henry de Markington was listed as being Lord of Markington Manor.
 In 1731 the estate was taken over by the Wilberforce family who still owns it today.
 The head of the house is the great, great, great, great-grandson of William Wilberforce (1759-1833) who owned the house but never actually lived in it because of his tireless and selfless campaign for a law to be passed in parliament banning the slave trade.

 Markington Hall wedding photographer

-I am guessing you have landed on this page because you are getting married in North Yorkshire and you are looking for a Markington Hall wedding photographer.
-I am a well established Wedding photographer and I have been photographing weddings throughout the United Kingdom for over the last ten years.
-You will put so much time into organising your wedding, you need a photographer that will work just as hard to capture all the moments that matter.
+You will put so much time into organising your wedding you need a Markington Hall wedding photographer that will work just as hard to capture all the moments that matter.
 As you can see from my portfolio I observe what is happening and document it using natural light where possible to create beautiful, emotive photographs.
 We can arrange a time for portraits in the evening but apart from that I just capture the wedding exactly how it happens.
-It does not matter how big or small your wedding will be or where it is, I would love to be there.
-If you like my style, and you feel a connection with my work then please get in contact using the details below.
+It does not matter how big or small your wedding will be or where it is, I would just love to be there.
+If you like my style as a documentary wedding photographer and you feel a connection with my work then please get in contact using the online form below.